c1can/escarcan/README.md

 ## About Me

-- Currently learning Typescript
+- self-taught student
-- You can visit all my practice projects on 👉 [FrontendMentor](https://www.frontendmentor.io/profile/escarcan)
+- you can visit all my practice projects on 👉 [FrontendMentor](https://www.frontendmentor.io/profile/escarcan)
-- Fast Learner
+- fast Learner
 <br/>
 <br/>